goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Concepts
 ~~~~~~~~

-This chapter discuss important concepts and technologies used in BlueBream.
+The :ref:`concepts` chapter provides an overview of important concepts and
+technologies used in BlueBream.
+It recommended to re-visit this chapter
+after finishing tutorials.

 Tutorial --- Part 1
 ~~~~~~~~~~~~~~~~~~~